hmrc/income-tax-mtd-changelog/README.md

 ---
 ### 3 October 2023

-The following changes are available in sandbox:
+The following changes are now available in the Sandbox:

 #### self-assessment-test-support